arashsarmadi/2021sp-final-project-arashsarmadi/docs/_sources/introduction/index.rst.txt

 as the cluster machine does not have many tools available.
 The back and forth between the local machine and the remote machine is done manually by downloading model files through a web interface and then running some code locally.

-This can potentially lead tos data-dependency hell as it is extremely hard to track down what model was build based on what parameters and what plots came from which model.
+This can potentially lead to data-dependency hell as it is extremely hard to track down what model was build based on what parameters and what plots came from which model.

 Another potential problem is package dependency hell where different packages have different dependency requirements.